Insights Blog

 The strategy for data democratization is co-existence

 Another good example of this co-existence is when the insights generated in a data lake (or lakehouse) are propagated into a data warehouse to be consumed by a wider audience in a repeatable and scalable manner.
-Moreover, the need to access multiple analytical data stores in distributed locations can also be supported through data virtualization, enabling data to be federated across the data lake, lakehouse and the warehouse.
+Moreover, the need to access multiple analytical data stores in distributed locations can also be supported through data virtualization, enabling data to be federated across the data lake, lakehouse and the data warehouse.

 Delivering a modern data infrastructure requires flexibility

+Data Lake, data warehouse (or lakehouse)?
 Let us know what you think on our social channels – it’s going to be fascinating to see how the debate – and wider market – evolves next.

 Video